DiddiLeija/DiddiLeija.github.io/articles/article-04.md

 We have defined two sessions, `tests` and `lint` (actually the names doesn't matter).
 On each session, we use `session.install` (to install the packages to run tests on a virtualenv) and `session.run` (run some commands).
-On the example, we are telling `nox` to install `pytest` and `flake8`, to run tests and linters with them.
+On the example, we are telling Nox to install `pytest` and `flake8`, to run tests and linters with them.

 _Note:_ `@nox.session` accepts parameters, to customize the tests.
 See the reference [here](https://nox.thea.codes/en/stable/config.html#nox.session).